Reduced blood circulation and hypertension caused by cutaneous folds

 Once again, scientists have no idea what causes varicose veins.

-They say heredity, pregnancy, obesity, menopause, aging, prolonged standing, leg injury and abdominal straining can play a role.
+They say that heredity, pregnancy, obesity, menopause, aging, prolonged standing, leg injuries, and abdominal straining can play a role.

 What a joke!

-Obviously, these people haven't pressed their fingers and nails into the affected skin or they would have found out that the skin is folded all over.
+Obviously, these people haven't pressed their nails into the skin of the affected area, because they would have noticed that the skin is folded all over.

-Cutaneous folds are to blame because they cut right through the veins.
+Cutaneous folds are to blame, because they directly cut the veins.

-However, the worst blockage occurs at the fold crossings.
+However, the worst blockage occurs at fold crossings.

-Cutaneous folds cut the blood flow and this creates visible pools on one side of the blockage.
+Cutaneous folds cut off blood flow, creating a visible bulge on one side of the blockage.

 VARICOSE VEINS